SafaHbb/QuickDraw_Sketch_Classifier/README.md

 | ResNet18  | 0.9167   | 0.9218    | 0.9187 | 0.9184   |
 | ConvNeXt  | **0.9500** | **0.9548** | **0.9526** | **0.9507** |

+  <br><br>

 🔸This chart shows that ConvNeXt achieved the best overall performance across all four metrics: accuracy, precision, recall, and F1 score.
 🔸AlexNet and ResNet18 also performed very well, with similar high scores across all metrics.
 🔸On the other hand, CNN and LeNet showed weaker results, particularly in recall and F1 score, indicating more frequent misclassifications or imbalance in prediction confidence.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/ea2e5131-fbc2-4500-b911-e75ce1d1775f" alt="Training Loss Curves" width="500"/>
-  <br><em>Fig. 1 — Loss curves showing learning progress across models</em>
+  <br><em>Fig. 7 — Loss curves showing learning progress across models</em>
 </p>

 The training loss curves show how each model learned over 10 epochs.
 🔸ConvNeXt and ResNet18 had the fastest and smoothest convergence, meaning they learned the patterns in the data efficiently and consistently.
 🔸AlexNet also converged quickly, with slightly higher loss than ConvNeXt.
 🔸CNN and LeNet were slower to converge and less stable, which reflects their lower capacity to model abstract sketch features and generalise well.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/48b66b02-8f35-4089-9e30-ee78ecc43789" alt="ConvNeXt Prediction Examples" width="500"/>
-  <br><em>Fig. 2 — Top: Correct predictions; Bottom: Incorrect predictions</em>
+  <br><em>Fig. 8 — Top: Correct predictions; Bottom: Incorrect predictions</em>
 </p>